 Article 2 Gathering Charge and Payment

-Section 4.1 Gathering Fee.
-The initial gathering fee ("Gathering Fee") for Gathering Services shall be $0.565 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s); provided, however, in the event Owner’s cumulative production gathered by Gatherer’s facilities from any Owner owned acreage is less than 4.25 Bcf as of March 31, 2002, then from and after April 1, 2002, the Gathering Fee shall be $0.605 per Mcf, plus actual fuel and shrinkage.
+Section 4.1 Gathering Services Fee.
+The initial fee ("Gathering Services Fee") for Gathering Services shall be the sum of the following: (a) $0.36 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s), plus (b) $0.205 per Mcf, plus actual fuel and shrinkage, for Owner’s quantity of gas as measured at the [Need to establish a new defined point]; provided, however, in the event Owner’s cumulative production gathered by Gatherer’s facilities from any Owner owned acreage is less than 4.25 Bcf as of March 31, 2002, then from and after April 1, 2002, the Gathering Services Fee shall be the sum of the following: (a) $0.40 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s), plus (b) $0.205 per Mcf, plus actual fuel and shrinkage, for Owner’s quantity of gas as measured at the [Need to establish a new defined point].

-At such time as the cumulative production of Owner gathered by Gatherer from any of Owner’s acreage (e.g. the Bonepile lease or Montana production) exceeds (i) either 2.5 Bcf on or before December 31, 2000, or, 7 Bcf on or before December 31, 2001, the Gathering Fee shall be reduced to $0.535 per Mcf plus actual fuel and shrinkage; (ii) 10 Bcf on or before December 31, 2002, the Gathering Fee shall be reduced to $0.505 per Mcf plus actual fuel and shrinkage; and (iii) 13 Bcf on or before December 31, 2003, the Gathering Fee shall be reduced to $0.48 per Mcf plus actual fuel and shrinkage.
+At such time as the cumulative production of Owner gathered by Gatherer from any of Owner’s acreage (e.g. the Bonepile lease or Montana production) exceeds (i) either 2.5 Bcf on or before December 31, 2000, or, 7 Bcf on or before December 31, 2001, the Gathering Services Fee shall be reduced to the sum of the following: (a) $0.33 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s), plus (b) $0.205 per Mcf, plus actual fuel and shrinkage, for Owner’s quantity of gas as measured at the [Need to establish a new defined point]; (ii) 10 Bcf on or before December 31, 2002, the Gathering Services Fee shall be reduced to the sum of the following: (a) $0.315 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s), plus (b) $0.19 per Mcf, plus actual fuel and shrinkage, for Owner’s quantity of gas as measured at the [Need to establish a new defined point]; and (iii) 13 Bcf on or before December 31, 2003, the Gathering Services Fee shall be reduced to the sum of the following: (a) $0.30 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s), plus (b) $0.18 per Mcf, plus actual fuel and shrinkage, for Owner’s quantity of gas as measured at the [Need to establish a new defined point].